 Exported messages/ backups

-11. In the new phone, install the app.
-And open it.
-And then click on Restore option.
+11. On your new phone, install the app and open it.
+Then tap the Restore option.

 Restore option in the menu.

-12. Select the local backup location and show in which folder your backup is available.
+12. Select the local backup option and navigate to the folder where you saved your backup.

 Backup location selection interface.